unoplatform/Uno.Wasm.Bootstrap/doc/debugger-support.md

 When running with PG-AOT, exceptions generally do not provide stack traces, as WebAssembly as of the MVP does not yet support stack walking.

-For the time being, it's still possible view browser stack traces in the log by enabling mono tracing.
+For the time being, it's still possible to view browser stack traces in the log by enabling mono tracing.

 First, you'll need to add the following class to your app: